JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

    ![The country flags in the Compose Multiplatform app on Android and iOS](first-compose-project-on-android-ios-8.png){width=500}

    ![The country flags in the Compose Multiplatform app on desktop](first-compose-project-on-desktop-9.png){width=350}

+> You can find this state of the project in our [GitHub repository](https://github.com/kotlin-hands-on/get-started-with-cm/tree/main/ComposeDemoStage4).
+>
+{type="tip"}

 ## What's next